 How to Get to Cypress Falls Park

 Cypress Falls Park is located around 20 kilometres from downtown Vancouver.
 The easiest way to get there is by car.
 If you are visiting, you can rent a car in Vancouver.
-We recommend Rental Cars and Discover Cars; they are search engines with many good deals.

 Depending on traffic, getting to Cypress Falls Park takes around 30 minutes by car.
 By bus, it will take you approximately 1.5 hours.